surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Riverside :: _Love, Fear and the Time Machine_
 - ☆☆☆☆☆ | Julia Holter :: _Have You In My Wilderness_
 - ☆☆☆☆☆ | Destroyer :: _Poison Season_
-- ★★★★☆ | The Dear Hunter :: _Act Iv: Rebirth in Reprise_
 - ☆☆☆☆☆ | Meg Myers :: _Sorry_
 - ★★☆☆☆ | Scale The Summit :: _Carving Desert Canyons_
 - ☆☆☆☆☆ | Scale The Summit :: _Monument_